-The officers of the Faculty Association are a President, Vice President, and Secretaryare elected for two-year terms by the Faculty Association in elections held in April of oddnumbered years.
+The officers of the Faculty Association are a President, Vice President, and Secretary-Treasurer.
+These officers also serve as the officers of the Faculty Council.
+All three officers are elected for two-year terms by the Faculty Association in elections held in April of oddnumbered years.